nishigandha1234/nishigandha1234/README.md

 ## 🚀 About Me

-I'm a passionate **Software Tester** and **Full Stack Java Developer**, constantly learning and improving my skills in software testing, backend development, and web technologies.
-With hands-on experience in both manual and automation testing, I focus on writing efficient test cases, performing regression, functional, and system testing, and optimizing test scenarios to ensure maximum coverage.
+A **Full Stack Java Developer** with hands-on experience in building scalable web applications and robust backend systems.Proficient in Core Java, SQL, HTML, CSS and Micro services with a strong understanding of both frontend and backend development.
+Skilled in designing and developing responsive optimizing database queries, and integrating APIs to deliver seamless user experiences.
+Adept at collaborating across teams to deliver high-quality software solutions on time.
+Seeking a challenging development role to contribute technical expertise, drive innovation and build impactful applications.
+With hands-on experience in both Core-Java as well as manual testing.
+I focus on writing efficient test cases, performing regression, functional, and system testing, and optimizing test scenarios to ensure maximum coverage.

 I'm proficient in **Core Java, SQL, HTML5, CSS3**, and **Swift**, and have practical experience with tools like **Jira, Git, Eclipse, IntelliJ IDEA**, and **Visual Studio Code**.
 I thrive in agile environments and enjoy collaborating with teams to deliver high-quality, bug-free software.